July 24, 2025

 How does net 45 compare to other payment terms?

 Payment terms vary based on cash flow needs.
-Net 30 is common for quicker payments, while net 60 and net 90 give buyers more flexibility but can strain suppliers.
+Net 30 is common for quicker payments.
+Net 60 and net 90 give buyers more flexibility, but they can strain suppliers.
 Net 45 strikes a balance, offering buyers extra time while keeping supplier cash flow manageable.

 Advantages and drawbacks of net 45 terms